aadilmallick/my-notes-docusaurus/docs/AWS/AWS-amplify.md

 #### `amplify_outputs.json`

 This file is generated (not hand-written).
-It contains your deployed backend's endpoint URLs, region, API keys or Cognito pool IDs, and other connection metadata.
-Your frontend reads it once to configure the Amplify client:
+It contains your deployed backend's endpoint URLs, region, API keys or Cognito pool IDs, and other connection metadata that your frontend reads it once to configure the Amplify client:

 ```ts
 // src/main.tsx